 Section 2.
-Personal Holiday.
-Regular full-time employees, who have been employed for a minimum of six (6) consecutive months, are entitled to two (2) personal holidays each calendar year.
-Such holidays are to be taken in full day increments during the calendar year in which the holidays are earned and may not be carried forward into the following year.
-The personal holidays shall be scheduled in accordance with Article 7, Section 4, Scheduling Vacations.
+Personal Day.
+Regular full-time employees, who have been employed for a minimum of six (6) consecutive months, are entitled to two (2) personal days each calendar year.
+Such days are to be taken in full day increments during the calendar year in which the days are earned and may not be carried forward into the following year.
+The personal days shall be scheduled in accordance with Article 7, Section 4, Scheduling Vacations.